 You need to decide whether you want to plug your microphone directly into your laptop or smart device, or if you'd prefer to use a mixer.

 If you want to use a mixer, you'll likely need an XLR microphone - and almost all microphones have XLR connections.
 If you want to connect directly to your computer or tablet, you'll need a USB microphone or adapter.
 So keep that in mind.

 We've looked at some of the best IGTV and YouTube mics before, but here's a recap of what we think are 3 of the best cheap microphones for live streaming that don't suck.

-1. Shure MV88+ Video Microphone Kit
+a.
+Shure Motiv MV88+ Video Kit with SE215 Earphones

-2. AKG Lyra Ultra-HD Multimode USB Microphone
+b.
+AKG Lyra Ultra-HD Multimode USB Microphone

-3. Rode PodMic Dynamic Podcast Microphone
+c.
+Rode PodMic Dynamic Podcast Microphone

 The Rode PodMic Dynamic Podcast Microphone is one of the best microphones for Twitch streaming, podcasting and YouTube.
 It's live streaming equipment made easy.